 NURS 6312 - Theory Construction and Evaluation

-In-depth analyses of theories applicable to nursing science and transcultural health are conducted.
-Concept analysis and development and critique of conceptual models will lay the foundation to guide programs of nursing research.
+In-depth analyses of theories and models applicable to nursing science.
+Concept analysis to support development and critique of conceptual models will lay the foundation to guide programs of nursing research and development of nursing projects.